Identifying the Federal Reserve District

 Selecting the right item for your collection

 Littleton Coin Company's item numbers include the identifying letter of the issuing Federal Reserve District following the Friedberg series number from the definitive reference guide Paper Money of the United States.
-As an example, item number FR2028G.82 consists of the following:
+As an example, our item number FR2028G.82 consists of the following:

 - Friedberg number 2028 (for Series 1988A $10 Federal Reserve Notes)